Sammy Youssouf

 Sammy Youssouf (born 7 September 1976) was a Danish professional football player, who ended his professional career representing Vejle Boldklub in the Danish Superliga.

-Youssouf signed for St Johnstone in January 2002, and scored on his debut in a 4-1 loss to Dundee United.

-Youssouf signed for Queens Park Rangers in January 2006.
+Youssouf signed for St Johnstone in January 2002, and scored on his debut in a 4–1 loss to Dundee United.
+He signed for Queens Park Rangers in January 2006.

-Youssouf made his debut for Vejle Boldklub on 5 August 2007 scoring one goal in the 2-1 win against Skive IK.
-In the summer of 2009 he had to retire from professional football due to injuries.
+Youssouf made his debut for Vejle Boldklub on 5 August 2007 scoring one goal in the 2–1 win against Skive IK.
+In the summer of 2009, he had to retire from professional football due to injuries.